 This enormous Prognathodon tooth is preserved in its original phosphate matrix.
 It does not have any restoration or reparation.
 It has been excavated in one of its laterals in order to show up a bit more from it.
 The size corresponds to that of an adult individual.
-The tip of the tooth is quite worn-out in a natural way.
-The feeding wear is a very common trait of the teeth.
+The tip of the tooth is perfectly preserved and tremendously pointed.
 The quality of the enamel is very high due to the beautiful range of caramel brilliant hues.
 It does not have any product or treatment that has altered its original shine and color.
 Only the root is missing.
-The matrix contains as well other associated bone rests.
-We can observe several Selachii vertebrae distributed across the matrix.
 Without doubt it is a tooth which exceeds the average size for this species of Mosasaurus.
 It is not easy to find teeth with this superb preservation state.

 In the international market is very common to find Mosasaurus rests coming from the phosphate quarries of the Upper Cretaceous of the Ouled Abdoun Basin (Morocco).

 This quarries have been exploited since the beginning of the past century.
 Many sellers that sell this fossils do not make a good precise taxonomic identification work.

 In these sites there are numerous different species of Mosasaurus described in the enormous assemblage of giant marine reptiles that reigned the seas during the Cretaceous.

 The main rich levels in these paleontological taxons are in the deeper stratigraphic levels of the sedimentarian filling of the Ouled Abdoun Basin.
 The age of these correspond to the Maastrichtian stage, 66 million years ago.

 Most of the research carried out on these marine reptiles from Morocco have been performed by French researchers.

 Next we list the different Mosasaur species which have been recognised in the phosphate rocks in North Africa:

 -Prognathodon sp (Dollo, 1889)